Max Pacioretty: Washington Capitals (2023–2024)

+Toronto Maple Leafs and retirement (2024–2025)

+Unsigned for the 2024 offseason, rumors began to circulate in late August that Pacioretty was connected to the Toronto Maple Leafs organization, who were looking to bolster depth on their left wing.
+On September 11, the team formally announced that Pacioretty had been signed to a professional try-out to attend Maple Leafs training camp ahead of the season.
+Following the conclusion of the team's preseason, Pacioretty signed a one-year, $873,770 contract with the Maple Leafs on October 7, 2024, with an additional $626,230 in collective games-played bonuses if Pacioretty appears in 10 and 35 games respectively during the regular season.

+Starting the season with the Maple Leafs, Pacioretty would score the team's first goal of the 2024–25 season in a 4–2 win over the New Jersey Devils on October 10.
+Appearing largely in a bottom-six role for the team, Pacioretty would surprise many with strong play in the post-season, in which he recorded 8 points in 13 games and was the fourth highest scoring Maple Leafs player in the playoffs.

+Following the conclusion of the season, Pacioretty hinted at retirement, saying that it was difficult to be away from his family while playing.
+He ultimately opted to retire, confirmed after taking a position with the coaching staff at his alma mater of Michigan in September 2025.

 Personal life

 Pacioretty is the brother-in-law of former NHL player Maxim Afinogenov; Pacioretty married Afinogenov's sister, Katia, in July 2011.
 The couple have four sons and one daughter.

 Pacioretty's paternal grandmother, Theresa Pacioretty (née Savoie) is a French-Canadian from Montreal.
 Pacioretty's mother is of Mexican origin.
 Having grown up in Mexico, she was not familiar with ice skating but given Pacioretty's very high energy as a child, took him to a rink to expend energy.
 The family of Pacioretty's paternal grandfather Burton hails from the Varese region of Lombardy, Italy, particularly the towns of Ferno, Gallarate, and Cardano al Campo.

-In March 2016, McDonald's introduced the "Max 67" burger which was only available in its Quebec restaurants.
+In March 2015, McDonald's introduced the "Max 67" burger which was only available in its Quebec restaurants.